 God puts strengths and passions within children, and from early on those strengths and passions must be nurtured and protected.

 So designing a godly vision for your child is profound because many young people today lack vision.
 They have no substantive goal to work toward.
 For many young people today, their frame of reference is short term.
 They see few options, and they see no consequences.
 Why would a 17-year-old take their life because they broke up with a boyfriend or girlfriend?
 Isn’t that crazy?
 Well, not really, no. If your perspective is short term, you see few options and few consequences.
 It makes sense.
 To have somebody who’s older and wiser speak into their lives and help them to see a vision that goes way beyond where they are now could change their lives.

 Uncover more of the ins and outs of mentoring your children or other young people by reading Brian D. Molitor’s book Mentoring Moments.

 Some kids make mistakes early in life, and when they do, the enemy screams in their ear, “It’s all done.
 It’s all over.
 There’s no hope for you.
 There’s no future.
 You might as well just give up.”
 Yet if someone comes along to that same child and whispers, “God has a great plan for your life,” then the enemy no longer has a voice.
 You must have a vision for your young people to fulfill your responsibilities as a father.

 Responsibility #2: Love UnconditionallyThe second responsibility of a father is to love each child unconditionally.
 It makes all the difference in the world of a child to know they are loved and cared for, that they have purpose.
+It’s simple.

 Love every child unconditionally.